 While all SAS students participate in experiences that capitalize on SAS’s unique geographic assets, including a 550-acre campus that includes an ongoing wetlands research site, an archaeological dig, and 13 miles of hiking and mountain biking trails.
 As a 9th or 10th grader, you may choose to pursue intentional and consistent work to satisfy place-based and outdoor education requisites towards the Cumberland Scholar distinction.
 The road to distinction will include academic study, experiential learning, technical skill demonstrations, service requirements, and leadership opportunities.
 The crowning achievement will be a public presentation of a capstone research project focused on place-based or outdoor education in your senior year.

-Current SAS courses that satisfy the academic expectations for distinction include:
+Current and recent SAS courses that satisfy the academic expectations for distinction include: